How to Limit Your Child’s Screen Time

 Take a break from digital devices

 The key is to gradually reduce screen time and cut it down as much as you can.
 But as said earlier, doing it in quarantine gets a bit difficult.
 You can start with short breaks and encourage your children to give their eyes and their devices some rest.
 Make a timetable for your children that they have to take a short break every hour.
 You can go outside in the backyard or garden.
+Explore ideas for fun physical indoors games.
 Do some chore, solve a puzzle or anything that does not involve screens.

 With short breaks, the focus gets better.
 And eventually, you would find these habits becoming addictive.
 When you step away from the screens for 10 minutes, it will slowly increase to 20 minutes.
 You would find yourself doing other things and getting accustomed to it.
 Now, this might be easier with young children but not with teens.
 Excessive screen use not only harms the eyes but spending too much time on social media has negative impacts on psychological health.
 Social media is addictive, and if you think that your teen is not going to break free anytime soon, you need to take some strict measures.
 Get the Xnspy monitoring app designed for parents to keep a check on your teen’s digital activities.